8go/matrix-commander/README.md

                         skipped entirely before the 'send' which will improve performance.
   --output OUTPUT       This option decides on how the output is presented.
-                        Currently offered choices are: 'text', 'json' and 'json-max'.
+                        Currently offered choices are: 'text', 'json', 'json- max', and 'json-spec'.
 Provide one of these choices.
                         The default is 'text'.
 If you want to use the default, then there is no need to use this option.
 If you have chosen 'text', the output will be formatted with the intention to be consumed by humans, i.e. readable text.
 If you have chosen 'json', the output will be formatted as JSON.
 The content of the JSON object